konturio/geocint-runner/DOCUMENTATION.md

 * Don’t use double quotes in comments (make-profile will be broken);
 * Try to avoid views and materialized views;
 * Complex python scripts should become less complex bash+sql scripts;
 * Make sure you have source data always available.
-Do not store it locally on geocint - add a target to download data from S3 at least (you can still store data in a special folder - /static_data, but try to avoid storing important data without a remote backup);
+Do not store it locally on server - add a target to download data from S3 at least (you can still store data in a special folder - /static_data, but try to avoid storing important data without a remote backup);
 * Try to run the pipeline at least once on your test branch, or create a simple short makefile for test_* tables in a separate folder and run it, avoiding the effect on running the pipeline;
-* Make sure your scripts (especially bash, ansible) work as a part of Makefile, not only by themselves (inside of Makefile you should use $$ instead of $ to access a variable);
+* Make sure your scripts (especially bash, ansible) work as a part of Makefile, not only by themselves.
+For example, you have to use $$ instead of $ to access a variable inside Makefile;
 * Check idempotence: how will it run the first time?
 Second time?
 100 times?;
-* Be careful with the copying of non-existing yet files;
+* Be careful with the copying and removing of non-existing yet files: it should be forced operation;
 * Be careful with deleting or renaming functions and procedures, especially when you change the number or order of parameters;
 * Try to use drop/alter database_object with IF EXIST option;
 * Define: does your target need to be launched every day?
 Don’t forget to put it into the Clean one.
 Or make it manually (see Cache invalidation);
-* If you replace one target with another one, make sure you deleted unused one everywhere;
+* When replacing a target with another, ensure that the unused one has been deleted from all locations;
 * Updates on tables should be a part of the target, where these tables are created, for not updating something twice;
 * When you add a new functionality and modify existing targets do cache invalidation: manual cleaning of currently updated but existing targets;
 * Delete local/S3 files and DB objects that you don’t need anymore.